dcs-chalmers/rusty-benchmarking-framework/readme.md

 * `faaa_queue_rust` - Our implementation of a Rust version of the FAAArrayQueue from [this](https://concurrencyfreaks.blogspot.com/2016/11/faaarrayqueue-mpmc-lock-free-queue-part.html) blog post.
 [Implementation.](https://github.com/WilleBerg/lockfree-benchmark/blob/main/src/queues/faaa_queue.rs)
 * `tz_queue_hp` - A lock-free bounded queue based on [this paper](https://dl.acm.org/doi/abs/10.1145/378580.378611).
 This implementation uses hazard pointers for memory reclamation.
 [Implementation.](https://github.com/WilleBerg/lockfree-benchmark/blob/main/src/queues/tsigas_zhang_queue_hp.rs)
 * `tz_queue` - A lock-free bounded queue based on [this paper](https://dl.acm.org/doi/abs/10.1145/378580.378611).
 This implementation has no memory reclamation scheme.
 [Implementation.](https://github.com/WilleBerg/lockfree-benchmark/blob/main/src/queues/tsigas_zhang_queue.rs)
 * `bbq` - A Block Based Bounded Queue based on [this paper](https://www.usenix.org/conference/atc22/presentation/wang-jiawei) from the crate[`bbq-rs`](https://crates.io/crates/bbq-rs).
-This queue implements a blocking mechanism and thus does not work for `ping-pong`.
+This queue implements a blocking mechanism and thus does not work for `enq-deq`.
+We fixed this issue and patched it [here](https://github.com/WilleBerg/bbq).
+The patched version is the one implemented in the framework. **Required nightly**.

 ### Optional extra feature:
 * `memory_tracking` - Writes to a file the memory allocated by the program